-We will need to grow the size of our organization, and we may experience difficulties in managing this growth.
+We may need to grow the size of our organization, and we may experience difficulties in managing this growth and other issues relating to our employees.

-As of December 31, 2020, we had 95 full-time employees.
+As of December 31, 2022, we had 161 full-time employees.
 We intend to hire new employees to assume activities and responsibilities within the company, including conducting our research and performing development activities in the future.

 Our ability to compete in the highly competitive biotechnology and pharmaceutical industries depends upon our ability to attract and retain highly qualified managerial, scientific and medical personnel.
 We conduct our operations at our facilities in Cambridge, Massachusetts.
 The Massachusetts region is headquarters to many other biopharmaceutical companies and many academic and research institutions.
 Competition for skilled personnel in our market is intense and may limit our ability to hire and retain highly qualified personnel on acceptable terms or at all.
-Changes to U.S. immigration and work authorization laws and regulations, including those that restrain the flow of scientific and professional talent, can be significantly affected by political forces and levels of economic activity.
+On January 5, 2023, the Federal Trade Commission released a notice of proposed rulemaking that, if finalized, would ban employers from entering into or maintaining post-termination noncompete clauses with employees, which could adversely effect our business in the event key personnel leave us for employment at key competitors.
+Additionally, changes to U.S. immigration and work authorization laws and regulations, including those that restrain the flow of scientific and professional talent, can be significantly affected by political forces and levels of economic activity.
 Our business may be materially adversely affected if legislative or administrative changes to immigration or visa laws and regulations impair our hiring processes and goals or projects involving personnel who are not U.S. citizens.